 The University has finalized and initiated the process, according to federal guidelines, for administering CARES Act grants to students.
 Specific details regarding the process and eligibility criteria are provided by disbursement date below.

-According to the U.S. Department of Education, in order to be eligible, students must meet the requirements of Section 484 in Title IV of the Higher Education Act of 1965, as amended:
+At the time of this disbursement, according to the U.S. Department of Education, in order to be eligible, students must have met the requirements of Section 484 in Title IV of the Higher Education Act of 1965, as amended:

-According to the Department of Education, students who fit the following criteria are not eligible to receive the CARES Act grant:
+According to the Department of Education, students who fit the following criteria were not eligible to receive the CARES Act grant: